Everyday borrower using a smartphone to access open banking loan options in 2026

 What Risks Do Borrowers Still Face with Open Banking?

+Connecting your bank account to third-party apps expands your data exposure surface, and not every platform in the ecosystem is equally secure or trustworthy.
 The Section 1033 rule covers authorized third parties, but enforcement gaps exist.
 Smaller fintech apps that operate outside direct CFPB supervision may handle data inconsistently.
 The Financial Technology Association (FTA) and the American Fintech Council have both advocated for clearer liability standards when a data breach occurs at a third-party aggregator rather than the originating bank.

 Borrowers should also be cautious about over-sharing.
-Granting access to multiple accounts — including investment accounts, savings, and checking — is rarely necessary for a single loan application.
+Granting access to multiple accounts, including investment accounts, savings, and checking, is rarely necessary for a single loan application.
 Limit data access to what the lender specifically requires.
 If you are managing existing debt while applying for new credit, strategies like those covered in our piece on common mistakes people make when paying off credit card debt remain relevant regardless of how your data is shared.

 Frequently Asked Questions